YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 When I interviewed with Goldman Sachs, I couldn't answer much of the front-end questions.
 But the feedback was, they believed I could pick things up fast and were quite happy with my performance.
 Strange.

-In fact, this is quite understandable.
+This is quite understandable.
 It is called [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 When you established a point of view, you will focus on the facts that support it, while ignoring those facts that reject your opinion, forming a bias.

 To sum up, I find job interviews are full of randomness, prejudice, and arbitrary.
 Very unreliable.

 #### 3.1
-__Where will the Road Leads__
+__Where will the Road Lead__

-So, where will the Road Leads?
+So, where will the road lead?

-Many of you may think that this blogger knows to avoid what he doesn't want, but doesn't know what he really wants.
+Many of you may think that this blogger knows to avoid what he doesn't want, but doesn't know what he wants.
 This is not incorrect.
-Every career moves I took were aiming to solve the paint points, which is rather passive.
+Every career moves I took were aiming to solve the pain points, which is rather passive.
-As mentioned above, if conditions permit, I hope that I can continuously work in a same firm.
+As mentioned above, if conditions permit, I hope that I can continuously work in the same firm.
 We should not underestimate the hidden cost of job changes.
 Excluding the time and effort spent on job interviews, the biggest cost for switching job is that it curbs all the momentum you have built up.
 These could be
 business knowledge accumulated, network resources, and seniority (as your boss told you that, in x years you'll be xyz, etc).
-Most of these will be rebuilt in your in position.
+Most of these will be rebuilt in your in new position.
 Job changing is like cashing out of momentum.
 I hope I get to build up momentum for a longer time in the next job.

 I narrowed down these 4 offers to 2.
 One is a large mutual fund, technical lead position, but the business area is a bit dull.
 The other is a top-tier investment bank.
 Yes, these investment banking are all 'tiered'.
-The investment bank is rebuilding and upgrading its equities trading system top down.
+The investment bank is rebuilding and upgrading its equities trading system top-down.
-It's a 'ten year plan'.
-A good match to my ambitions.
-Was a easy decision in the end and I signed the contract with them.
+It's a 'ten-year plan'.
+A good match for my ambitions.
+Was an easy decision in the end and I signed the contract with them.

-I had good first impression with this investment bank.
-This of course partially have to do with the banks' prestige.
+I had a good first impression of this investment bank.
+This of course partially has to do with the banks' prestige.
-Also the whole interview process was refreshingly efficient and smooth.
+Also, the whole interview process was refreshingly efficient and smooth.
 Their HR knew that I had multiple offers and had the contract prepared overnight before 4th July.
 I normally ask for 5-10% more my expected salary, for HR would almost always negotiate it down.
-And this bank gave a number even higher than what I asked for, with annualised bonus at year end.
+And this bank gave a number even higher than what I asked for, with an annualised bonus at year-end.

 Now, at the age of 30, and the end of this post, please allow me to ink down a few vision for my career ahead.